fair-transformer-gan/fair-transformer-gan.github.io/index.md

 ## Setup

-Pull the GitHub repo and follow the steps to setup the virtual environment.
-There are 2 setup options.
-After properly setting up your virtual environment, you can follow the "Getting Started" code to train the model and generate data.
+Pull the GitHub repo and follow one of the setup steps.
+After properly setting up your virtual environment, you can follow the [Getting Started](#getting-started) code to train the model and generate data.
 You can also browse to the example Python Jupyter Notebook in the GitHub repo.

 [Visit Project GitHub Repo](https://github.com/tflint-ucb/fair_transformer_GAN){: .btn .btn-purple }